-The Engineering Biology Research Consortium (EBRC) is a non-profit, public-private partnership dedicated to bringing together an inclusive community committed to advancing engineering biology to address national and global needs.
+The Engineering Biology Research Consortium (EBRC) is a non-profit, public-private partnership organization dedicated to bringing together an inclusive community committed to advancing engineering biology to address national and global needs.
 We showcase cutting-edge research in engineering biology, identify pressing challenges and opportunities in research and application, and articulate compelling research roadmaps and programs to address them.
-Our four focus areas, driven by member-led working groups, are Technical Research Roadmapping, Education, Security, and Policy & International Engagement.
+Driven by member-led working groups, we focus on Research Roadmapping, Education, Security, and Policy & International Engagement.